 The guitars on this record are a true test of stereo fidelity.
 As it says below, most of the pressings of this record do not get the guitars to sound right.
 They often sound veiled and dull, and on a copy with a bit too much top end they will have an unnatural hi-fi-ish sparkle.

-(This kind of sparkle can be heard on practically every record Mobile Fidelity made in the ’70s and ’80s.
-Tea for the Tillerman, Sundown, Year of the Cat, Finger Paintings, Byrd at the Gate, Quarter Moon in a 10 Cent Town — the list would be very long indeed, and these are just the records with prominent acoustic guitars!)
+This kind of sparkle can be heard on many records Mobile Fidelity made in the ’70s and ’80s.
+Tea for the Tillerman, Sundown, Year of the Cat, Finger Paintings, Byrd at the Gate, Quarter Moon in a 10 Cent Town — the list of MoFis with sparkling acoustic guitars would be very long indeed, and these are just the records with prominent acoustic guitars!

 The key song on side one that we use to test is Three Roses.
 There are three sonically-separated individuals each playing six string acoustic guitars, and when this side is cut right the guitars sound just gorgeous: sweet, with all their harmonic structures intact.
 (It’s also my favorite song on side one.)